The-Systems/CloudNet3-WebInterface/INSTALL.md

 ## Installation

+1. Delete the ```cloudnet-rest.jar in CloudNet``` Modul folder
+2. Download the modified cloudnet-rest module
+3. Restart CloudNet
-1. Load the files into your Webserve
+4. Load the files into your Webserve
-2. Copy the file config/config-sample.php to config/config.php
+5. Copy the file config/config-sample.php to config/config.php
-3. run the command "composer install" (If this doesn't work, go to "Install Composer")
+6. run the command "composer install" (If this doesn't work, go to "Install Composer")
-4. Setup the Webserver
+7. Setup the Webserver

 Info: The web interface also works on an external Webspace!